kikwit/kikwit/README.md

         ctx.send('Unreachable');
     }
+}

-    // The following handler will be called when an exception in raised in list or details actions static errorHandler(ctx) {
+// The following handler will be called when an exception in raised in list or details actions function errorHandler(ctx) {
     // log ctx.error
     ctx.render('niceErrorPage', ctx.error);
 }
-}
 ```

-### Logging

 ### Prerequisites
 * Node.js >= 6.3.0